Text commands can be entered into VMD in several ways:

 executes it, then updates the screen and checks for any changes in the

-mouse or window input, so that VMD stays interactive during execution of
+mouse or forms input, so that VMD stays interactive during execution of

 the script.
 The second way is the Tcl command source.
 This reads the whole file before allowing the

-mouse and windows to respond to new input.
+mouse and forms to respond to new input.
 This is often more efficient

 when your script contains many lines.